-Executive Meddling / Prima Donna Director: George Broussard was infamous in the development team for being a heavy-handed perfectionist.
-Wanting to keep his beloved Duke as perfect and up-to-date as possible, he went on a decade-long self-appointed quest to apply everything he found interesting into the game, to the point of buying the licenses for entire game engines to force his employees to work around them.
-Due to this, table flips were constant, and Take-Two Interactive had to resort to threatening lawsuits to get them to speed up, falling through with the threats in 2007, causing 3D Realms to be fired and downsized and the developing rights handed over to Gearbox Software by 2010.
-It can be said that this made Broussard's reputation end up matching that of John Romero.
+Executive Meddling/Prima Donna Director: George Broussard was infamous at 3D Realms for being a heavy-handed perfectionist.
+Wanting to keep his beloved Dukeas perfect and up-to-date as possible, he went on a decade-long self-appointed quest to apply everything he found interesting into the game, to the point of buying the licenses for entire game engines to force his employees to work around them.
+The constant delays drove publisher and parent company Take-Two Interactive nuts, and they had to resort to threatening lawsuits to get Broussard's team to speed up, following through with the threats in 2007.
+3D Realms was dissolved in 2009 and development rights were passed on by Take-Two to Gearbox Software the following year in hopes that the game would actually get out the door.

 Fumihiko Tachiki provides Duke's Japanese voice for the first time ever in the story of the franchise.
 This is also considered as Hilarious in Hindsight, since his most famous role was voicing Gendo Ikari, and unlike Duke, he wants his girl back, and he'll bring the end of the world along with her!

 Limited Special Collector's Ultimate Edition: BEHOLD!◊ The Duke Nukem Forever Balls of Steel Edition!
 Comes with a bust of Duke himself, an artbook with art through the ages, a limited edition comic book, and other such novelties!
 All for the heart attack-causingly low price of $99.99!
 If you live in the US and are near a Gamestop or have access to Amazon, that is.
 No actual Balls of Steel included, though.